henrik42/buttle/README.md

   did not work for me due to classloading handling in Clojure.
 So I really had to add it to the JVMs classpath as shown here.

+If you want to see events in the squirrel log:

+	set BUTTLE_USER_FORM="-Dbuttle.user-form=(load-file ""C:/buttle-workspace/examples/buttle/examples/event_channel.clj"")"
+	java %BUTTLE_USER_FORM% [...]

 __(2)__ Add a _Driver_ with class `buttle.jdbc.Driver`.